aptech/docs/docs/plotsetlinepen.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("xy");

+    // Set lines to be 2 pixels wide.
+Set
-    // Set axis to be 2 pixeles wide and black plotSetLinePen(&myPlot, 2, "black");
+    // the first line to be black and the second to be gray plotSetLinePen(&myPlot, 2, "black" $| "gray");

     // Create data
     x = seqa(0.1, 0.1, 50);